tads-working-group/tads3-website/docs/adv3lite/t3QuickStart.md

 10. In the Terminal, use the cd (change directory) command to navigate to the folder where your game files are stored.
-For instance, you might type \'cd Documents/TADS/Burglar\' and then hit Return.
+For instance, you might type 'cd Documents/TADS/Burglar' and then hit Return.

 11. While the Terminal is logged into this directory, you can compile your game using this command: